Glossary_of_terminology

 Usable lifetime: Refers to the number of years a material will last and still be serviceable.
 This can refer to the amount of time that a material is stable enough to perform adequately.
 It can also be a subjective term in that many exterior materials can ‘ugly out’ before they actually wear out.

-Wall cavity: Refers to the space created behind the back of a siding material that is spaced away from the building envelope. this space allows for drainage and eleimination fo moisture.
+Wall cavity: Refers to the space created behind the back of a siding material that is spaced away from the building envelope.
+This space allows for drainage and elimination of moisture.